wsingleton/jvm/README.md

 - Windows Server 2019

 ## Limitations
-- Known to work on Ubuntu 19 and 20.
-Should work on any Linux distribution.
-- Windows version tested on Windows 10 and Windows server 2019
-- The Java v8 compressed binaries for linux are provided by the developer of this tool.
-- No support for Java 10 on Windows
+- No support for Java v10 on Windows
 - No support for Java v7 or below
+- Does not work correctly with Git Bash for Windows